KICAD 10: Hierarchical Sheets and Blocks: Lay 'Em Out Once, Use 'Em Over and Over

 As always--you can help this blog by checking out the PCBWAY site.
 Thank you!

 Super useful--capture the schematic and layout of a subcircuit in a single block.
-This feature is new to Kicad 10 and is one of those "miss any step and the whole damn thing won't work" situationship.
+However--work slowly and carefully.
+This feature is one of those "miss any step and the whole damn thing won't work" situation.

 The steps: